ireward/wago/README.md

 ## Prerequisites

-In order to use this library, you need to have at least version 1.18 of Go installed on your device.
-To check if you have go installed, the the following command in your command line:
+In order to use this library, you need to have at least version `1.18` of Go installed on your device, since it makes use of Generics, which were introducted in version `1.18`.
+To check if you have go and the corresponding version installed, the the following command in your command line:

 ```bash
 go version